-Flying Officer Roy William Ellis (136508) served in the Royal Air Force during World War Two.
-He was the son of Harry William Ellis and Ada F Ellis of Hanwell, London.
+Flying Officer Roy William Ellis (136508) served in the Royal Air Force during the Second World War.
+He was the son of Harry William Ellis and Ada F. Ellis of Hanwell, London.

 Roy William Ellis’ grave is in Section F, Grave 7890 of City of Westminster Cemetery, Hanwell, London.